arjensen92/Diva-Dashboard/README.md

   with sprites under `assets/gachamon/`
 - Background images, sticker graphics, sparkle overlays, type icons, pixel font — everything `lib/` references
-- The Python scraper that built the gachadex (`scrape_mongratis.py`) if you want to regenerate or extend it

 What you bring: